MANUALS: BASKETBALL

 Substate pairings will be posted on the Monday of Week 33 of the NFHS calendar.

 SITES: Single games will be played during the Class 1A, 2A, 3A and 4A post season tournament with the higher seeded team having priority to host.
-District final and substate final games will be played at neutral sites.
-Substate final sites may include doubleheaders.
+Substate final contests will be played at the higher seeded team’s facility.

 Host School Information